Harvest Valley

 It’s a story I heard from the lot captured here…

 Ramping up production still hasn’t improved her appearance any, which isn’t lost on her.
 The puppets ended up having their faces torn off by their creator, furious at them seeing her hideous form.
 Mytha’s frustration at failing to meet her beauty standard has made her mentally unbalanced.
 And since item descriptions and Gilligan attribute a vindictive motive behind her behavior, this may have been when her cruel treatment of workers and other unethical acts actually began.
 So why do the desert sorcerers serve such a bad boss?
 Most likely to improve their own beauty.
-The sorcerers own dragon charms as well as the Linger Dragoncrest Ring, items connected to the worship of archdragons.
-Therefore, they are probably aware of the poison’s true nature and sought out the queen for the express purpose of obtaining her fountain of youth; they do rely on their feminine wiles to lower their target’s guard.
+The sorcerers own dragon charms as well as the Lingering Dragoncrest Ring, items connected to the worship of archdragons.
+In that case, they are probably aware of the poison’s true nature and sought out the queen for the express purpose of obtaining her fountain of youth; they do rely on their feminine wiles to lower their target’s guard.
 It wouldn’t be the only example of Mytha working out some sort of deal with her servants either.

 Also helping secure the queen’s operations is a Mirrah shadow.
 Combined with the Mirrah Shield in a chest within the tower, and Mytha no doubt hired the eastern nation’s spooks, perhaps to spy on her own workers.
 After all, her reason for relying on all this outside help is obvious: she couldn’t trust knights or soldiers of Alken to leak nothing to the court back home.
 They were loyal first to her husband, which may be why any she brought with her were subject to experiments and made to work alongside the peons.
 The shadows would help keep an eye on any other potential dangers in that regard.
 But in the end, one must question the point of these continued endeavors.
 She is now queen of a ruined kingdom with no king to return her love.
 And as fate would have it, she has been looking for it in all the wrong places.